-25.5 The Equality Act 2010
+26.5 The Equality Act 2010

-The Equality Act 2010 (the EQu Act) protects people from unlawful discrimination in the provision of services and public functions, employment, premises, education and associations.
+The Equality Act 2010 (the Act) protects people from unlawful discrimination in the provision of services and public functions, employment, premises, education and associations.
 Its broad purpose is to integrate consideration of equality and good relations into the day-to-day business of public authorities.
-The EQu Act brought into law the public sector equality duty which requires that, when exercising public functions, public service providers must have due regard to the need to:
+The Act brought into law the public sector equality duty which requires that, when exercising public functions, public service providers must have due regard to the need to:

-eliminate unlawful discrimination, harassment and victimisation and any other conduct prohibited by the EQu Act

-- advance equality of opportunity between people who share a protected characteristic and people who do not share it - foster good relations between people who share a protected characteristic and people who do not share it
+- eliminate unlawful discrimination, harassment and victimisation and any other conduct prohibited by the Act - advance equality of opportunity between people who share a protected characteristic and people who do not share it - foster good relations between people who share a protected characteristic and people who do not share it

-There are similar equality requirements for private businesses detailed in the EQu Act (e.g. prohibition of discrimination against people based on their protected characteristics), and businesses are expected to fully comply with this legislation.
+There are similar equality requirements for private businesses detailed in the Act (eg. prohibition of discrimination against people based on their protected characteristics), and businesses are expected to fully comply with this legislation.

-25.6 Herefordshire Council's Equality Policy
+26.6 Herefordshire Council's Equality Policy

-Herefordshire Council's Equality Policy is a public statement of the council's commitment to equality, and compliance with the EQu Act 2010.
-Herefordshire Council aim to integrate consideration of equality and good relations into our day-to-day business, and therefore any breaches of the EQu Act by licensed premises will be treated seriously.
+Herefordshire Council's Equality Policy is a public statement of our commitment to equality, and compliance with the Equality Act 2010.
+We aim to integrate consideration of equality and good relations into our day-to-day business, and therefore any breaches of the Equality Act by licensed premises will be treated seriously.

-25.7 Herefordshire's Community Safety Strategy
+26.8 Herefordshire's Community Safety Strategy

 Herefordshire's Community Safety Strategy will play a part in achieving some if not all of the objectives in reducing crime and disorder.
-In addition to this Anti-Social Behaviour Strategy will focus on the first stage of the challenge, which is to make sure that the Herefordshire Council's efforts and relevant resources are working together effectively to reduce anti-social behaviour across the county.
-As such, these developments will form Herefordshire Council's position and contribution to the wider multi-agency strategy that will be produced under the Herefordshire Community Safety Partnership.
+In addition to this Anti-Social Behaviour Strategy will focus on the first stage of the challenge, which is to make sure that the Council's efforts and relevant resources are working together effectively to reduce anti-social behaviour across the County.
+As such, these developments will form the Council's position and contribution to the wider multi-agency strategy that will be produced under the Herefordshire Community Safety Partnership.
 The drive to deal with underage drinking and the impact that it has on anti-social behaviour will be managed through as part of this strategy.

-25.8 Fire Protocol
+26.10 Fire Protocol

-Hereford & Worcester Fire and Rescue Service have extensive experience when dealing with licensing applications, particularly in respect of outside events and are happy to offer guidance where necessary.
+Hereford & Worcester Fire and Rescue Service have extensive experience when dealing with Licensing application, particularly in respect of outside events and are happy to offer guidance where necessary.

-25.9 Planning Permissions
+26.11 Planning Permissions

 All applicants for Premises Licences, Club Premises Certificates and Provisional Statements are reminded that planning permission will normally be required for such uses.
-Planning permission may carry conditions with which applicants are expected to comply otherwise action may be taken under the relevant planning legislation.
-In general, planning permission authorises a broad use of a premises, whereas licences are granted for a particular type of activity.
+Such planning consents may carry conditions with which applicants are expected to comply otherwise action may be taken under the relevant planning legislation.
+In general, planning consents authorise a broad type of use of a premises, whereas licences are granted for a particular type of activity.
 A planning permission for an entertainment use, for example may cover a number of activities that can have a wide range of different impacts in the locality.